igor-93/wtmm/README.md

  - `mytracing.py` implements tracing of bifurcations
  - `tests.py` implements some unit tests
  - `_functions.py` is modified file from pywt package.
 It changes the effective support of wavelet functions to be in range [-1,1] that makes finding the valid areas in wt easier.
+ - `example.ipynb` jupyter notebook with example on how to use the library